 Studio Tour: DC photographer's colorful loft

 Nestled in a row of shops in Washington DC's stately Georgetown neighborhood is Dominique Fierro's bright, beautiful studio.
-An artist in residence at Lynn Louisa, a casual chic womenswear boutique, this fashion photographer has transformed the shop's second floor into a colorful, cool retreat.
+A DC photographer and artist in residence at Lynn Louisa, a casual chic womenswear boutique, she has transformed the shop's second floor into a colorful, cool retreat.
 Her walls are lined with her latest pieces, and above her desk is a veritable Pinterest board of inspiration IRL.

 You should know that Dominique is not your typical demure artist.
 Dominique evangelizes a women power movement.
 You see it in her portraits (like her latest Frida Khalo piece), and in the "Photo Therapy" photography sessions she offers.
 (Think: your own editorial style photo shoot.)

-Take a look inside Dominique's studio, and read along as we learn more about where she got started, how she's bringing sexy back, and how she's dedicated her art to supporting womankind.
+Take a look inside Dominique's DC photography studio, and read along as we learn more about where she got started, how she's bringing sexy back, and how she's dedicated her art to supporting womankind.

 On her Roots